GaryCooper-pm/PP4-Django-project/README.md

     * Once the user has created the post it is visible.
 Outcome: `Fulfilled.`

 * `As a user, I want to be able to add a picture to a post`:
     * The published post displays the correct image.
-Outcome: `Fulfilled.`
+Outcome: `...`

-* `As a user, want to be able to add tags to each pos`:
+* `As a user, want to be able to add tags to each post`:
     * The user is able to add/and or select a tag.
-Outcome: `Fulfilled.`
+Outcome: `...`

 ## Validation